 Then He told them a parable: “Behold the fig tree and all the trees; as soon as they put forth leaves, you see it and know for yourselves that summer is now near.
 So you also, when you see these things happening, recognize that the kingdom of God is near.
 Truly I say to you, this generation will not pass away until all things take place (Luke 21:29-32).

-Discussion on II Corinthians 9:6-7
+Discussion on II Corinthians 9:6-7 Regarding Tithes and Offerings

 Now this I say, he who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver (II Corinthians 9:6-7).

-So let’s read II Corinthians 9:1, the verse that introduces Paul’s subject:
+Let’s read II Corinthians 9:1, the verse that introduces Paul’s subject:

 For it is superfluous for me to write to you about this ministry to the saints …